What is POK | Facts and History

 PoK means “Pakistan Occupied Kashmir” is a part of the erstwhile princely state of Jammu and Kashmir, which was taken by Pakistan in 1947 and includes Azad Jammu and Kashmir (AJK) and Gilgit Baltistan.

-PoK is part of the state of Jammu and Kashmir (J&K), and hence an integral part of India, and Pakistan has illegitimate control over it since 22, 1947.
-Pakistan has administratively divided PoK into two parts named as ‘Azad Jammu and Kashmir‘ also known as Azad Kashmir and Gilgit-Baltistan.
-The borders of PoK touches Pakistan area of Punjab, Wakhan corridor of Afghanistan, Xinjiang region of China and east of Indian Kashmir.
+PoK is part of the state of Jammu and Kashmir (J&K), and hence an integral part of India, and Pakistan has had illegitimate control over it since 22, 1947.
+Pakistan has administratively divided PoK into two parts named ‘Azad Jammu and Kashmir‘ also known as Azad Kashmir and Gilgit-Baltistan.
+The borders of PoK touch the Pakistan area of Punjab, Wakhan corridor of Afghanistan, Xinjiang region of China, and east of Indian Kashmir.

-During the partition, Indian sub-continent was divided along with religious lines and Pakistan and India were formed.
-Jammu and Kashmir was the princely state and has the option of deciding to join either India or Pakistan or remain independent.
+During the partition, the Indian sub-continent was divided along with religious lines, and Pakistan and India were formed.
+Jammu and Kashmir was a princely state and has the option of deciding to join either India or Pakistan or remain independent.

 Because of its location, Jammu and Kashmir could choose either India or Pakistan but the ruler of Kashmir Maharaja Hari Singh was unable to decide as he himself was a Hindu while its subjects were Muslims.
 Unable to decide Maharaja Hari Singh planned to remain neutral and preferred to remain independent but his hopes were thrashed when Pakistan invaded the princely state of Jammu and Kashmir.

 Maharaja Hari Singh appealed to the Indian government for help and agreed to be a part of India, signing the Instrument of Accession.
 According to the condition, Jammu and Kashmir had to accept themselves as the state of India and India had to give some rights like defense, foreign policy, and communication.